jlipps/runsauce/README.md

 For a working example, see `demo-build.json`, included in this repo.

+## Additional server configs

+If you run with `--setup` after the initial setup, you will be given the ability to add servers to your config file.
+This can be useful for targeting dev environments or even local environments.

 ## Runsauce as a library

 You can also build apps on top of runsauce.
 An example of this is in